Bobby Clark (footballer, born 1945): Playing career

 Clark started his senior career in Scotland's second tier with Queen's Park F.C. then in 1965 signed for top division Aberdeen F.C., with whom he won the 1970 Scottish Cup, the 1976 League Cup and the 1980 Premier League Championship.
 During his time with the Dons, Clark played some games as a defender, including against Rangers at Ibrox Park, after losing his place in goal to Ernie McGarr.
 With 594 competitive appearances for Aberdeen between 1965 and 1980, he is ranked third in the club's all-time list.

 Clark graduated from Jordanhill College in Glasgow, Scotland in 1967 with a degree in Physical Education.
 He was named first team all-star goalkeeper in the 1967 United Soccer Association playing for the Washington Whips and making the USA All Star Team.
 He also spent the summer of 1976, on loan, in the NASL, playing for the San Antonio Thunder.

 A fan of Scottish First Division side Clyde, Clark came out of retirement in 1983 to help Clyde when they had a goalkeeping injury crisis.
 His father, Tom, was once the chairman of Clyde.
 In autumn 1984 he once more came out of retirement to keep goal for Forres Mechanics in a 1–0 victory over Buckie Thistle in the Highland League Cup Final held at Elgin.

 Clark set the British top-flight record for not conceding a goal in consecutive, all-competition matches (at 1,155 minutes) in the 1970–71 season, until Edwin van der Sar set a new mark on 8 February 2009.
 He also briefly held the world record, until Bulgarian goalkeeper Stoyan Yordanov set a new record of 1202 minutes in May 1971.
 Fraser Forster broke the Scottish league record in 2014 and was congratulated by Clark after the match in which it was surpassed.
 He still holds the Aberdeen club record, although this was threatened by the form of Scott Brown in early 2015.

-He earned 17 caps for the Scotland national football team, and was Scotland's backup goalkeeper at the 1978 FIFA World Cup.
+He earned 17 caps for the Scotland national team, and was Scotland's backup goalkeeper at the 1978 FIFA World Cup.

-Management career
+Managerial career

 Clark coached Highlanders F.C., Bulawayo (1983–84), Dartmouth College (1985–93), the New Zealand national football team (1994–96), Stanford University (1996–2000) and the University of Notre Dame men's soccer team (2001–2017), winning the national title in 2013 with the Irish.

 In November 2018, Clark was one of four inductees into the Aberdeen Hall of Fame.